 This interdisciplinary minor is for students with diverse interests in the material culture of the ancient world.
 Course work combines the study of archeology, literature, art, history, philosophy, myth, and religion.
 The scope of the minor is not limited to Greece and Rome, but touches on all the ancient civilizations of the Mediterranean and the heirs of late antiquity such as Byzantium and early Islam.

-The minor in art history enhances any major in the arts, humanities, social sciences, management, art studio, or information technology.
+The minor in art history enhances any major in the arts, humanities, social sciences, management, art studio, information technology, and more.

 For those who love history but do not foresee it as their major career focus, a history minor can be a rewarding option.
 Because of its flexibility, the history minor may also be shaped to enhance a variety of majors.